Stay right here for our final news roundup and information overload.

 All right.

-They were trying to get me, there's a lot of pressure, other people in the media, you know, criticizing me because I'm not going to tell people what to do because I'm not a doctor and I don't know anything about their their health condition.
+Other people in the media, you know, criticizing me because I'm not going to tell people what to do because I'm not a doctor and I don't know anything about their health condition.

 I don't know anything about their current condition.

-He wrote it with our friend Dr. George Farid, and and he's here to talk about these these hearings from earlier today.
+And he's here to talk about these hearings from earlier today.

-And also, uh, and I think this is so important to get into all of this, is Dr. Lynn uh Finn, former infectious disease specialist who now focuses on clinical research to bring back integrity to scientific research.
+And also, and I think this is so important to get into all of this, is Dr. Lynn Finn, former infectious disease specialist who now focuses on clinical research to bring back integrity to scientific research.

-Yes, thanks for having us.
+Yeah, Sean, thanks for having us.

 You know, she benefited financially, second highest benefit during COVID, Elizabeth Warren, as well as the top 20 supported by pharma dollars into her coffers.